offbynull/learn/Biology/input/input.md

 `{bm} Water` is essential to life -- it has unique properties that almost all biological processes depend on.

 Recall that...
-1. water consists of 2 hydrogen atoms connected to a oxygen atom via `{bm} covalent bond`s -- a pair of electrons that both atoms share, thus bonding the atoms together.
+1. a water molecule consists of 2 hydrogen atoms connected to an oxygen atom via covalent bonds.
+A `{bm} covalent bond` is a pair of electrons that both atoms share, thus bonding the atoms together.
-1. the position of an electron is based on a probability.
+1. the position of an electron is based on probability.
 Electrons aren't fixed in a certain position or neatly orbiting around a nucleus as certain diagrams show.
-Rather, depending on their environment, they may have a higher probability of being in a certain position vs other positions (they're buzzing around).
+Rather, they're constantly buzzing/hopping around the nucleus.
+Depending on their environment, they may be more likely to be at certain locations vs other locations.

-Oxygen atoms are extremely `{bm} electronegative`, meaning that oxygen likes to keep the buzzing electrons more around itself than the atoms it's bound to.
-As such, in a water molecule, the electrons will spend more time solely around the oxygen atom than they do in a position that binds the hydrogen and oxygen together.
+Oxygen atoms are extremely `{bm} electronegative`, meaning that oxygen has the propensity to pull the buzzing/hopping electrons more around itself than the atoms it's bound to.
+As such, in a water molecule, the electrons will spend more time solely around the oxygen atom than they do the hydrogen atom or a position that binds the hydrogen and oxygen together.
 This is what gives the oxygen atom in a water molecule a `{bm} weakly negative` charge (as indicated by δ-) while the hydrogen atoms have a `{bm} weakly positive` charge (as indicated by δ+).
+These types of charged molecules are called `{bm} polar molecule`s.

 ![By OpenStax College - Anatomy & Physiology, Connexions Web site. http://cnx.org/content/col11496/1.6/, Jun 19, 2013., CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=30131144](209_Polar_Covalent_Bonds_in_a_Water_Molecule.jpg)